About

 Research Interests

-My research interests focus on efficient pre-training for LLMs/VLMs, AI for science, computer vision, and the mathematical & physical principles behind them.
+My research interests focus on efficient pre-training for LLMs and multimodal Models, AI for science, computer vision, and the mathematical & physical principles behind them.
 I have recently focused on

 • Low-rank pre-training foundation models.